 True Sport is a series of programs and initiatives designed to give people, communities and organizations the means by which to leverage the many benefits of sport from a platform of shared values and principles.
 Through public consultation, Canadians have told us that they want their sport experience to be based on the values of fairness, excellence, inclusion and fun.
 You can join True Sport at www.truesport.ca.

 Ringette is a Canadian sport that was invented in 1963 in North Bay, Ontario by the late Sam Jacks.
-There are currently nearly 30,000 players on nearly 2,000 teams across Canada, with over 1,500 officials and nearly 8000 coaches.
+There are currently over 30,000 players on nearly 2,000 teams across Canada, with over 1,500 officials and nearly 8000 coaches.
 Internationally, it is played in more than a half a dozen other countries around the world.
 Ringette has been designated a Heritage Sport by Sport Canada and as part of the Sport for Life movement, ringette is well advanced at adapting Sport Canada’s Long Term Athlete Development model.
+As a proud member of True Sport, Ringette Canada is committed to sport that is values-based and principle-driven.
 For more information, please refer to the Ringette Canada Web site at www.ringette.ca.

 For more information, please contact:

 Media and Public Relations | Relations de presse et publiques